 Press Ganey is another well-known patient satisfaction survey, widely used by medical practices to gather feedback from patients.
 It includes questions to measure different aspects of the patient experience, such as communication with providers, staff responsiveness, wait times, facility cleanliness, and overall satisfaction.

-Net Promoter Score (NPS) is a market research metric that allows businesses to obtain feedback from customers about their experience with your products or services.
+Net promoter score (NPS) is a market research metric that allows businesses to obtain feedback from customers about their experience with their products or services.
 A healthcare NPS measures patient satisfaction by asking how likely they are to recommend your medical practice.

-Alternatively, practices can also assess what data they have available — via their EHRs, practice management systems, or billing software — and select a few key performance indicators to focus in on.
+Alternatively, practices can also assess what data they have available by using their EHRs, practice management systems, or billing software.
+From there, they can select a few key performance indicators to focus on.
 This allows you to determine underperforming areas and make changes for better overall financial health.

 Why patient education matters